LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 Note that, in a more realistic scenario, the two ``threaded_ignore/1`` calls would be made concurrently from different objects.
-Using the same synchronized directive for a set of predicates imply that they all use the same mutex, as required for this example.
+Using the same synchronized directive for a set of predicates implies that they all use the same mutex, as required for this example.

 As each Logtalk entity is independently compiled, this directive must be